19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Rabbitfolk.md

 # Rabbitfolk (Harensil)

-## Bunny Hop
+## Keen Hearing

-Harensil can use their [Movement](../../Game%20Procedures/Combat/Movement.md) to jump.
-They can get up to [Half](../../Game%20Procedures/Core%20Procedures/Half.md) their movement speed into the air at the highest point of the jump.
+Harensil have extraordinary ears.
+They can hear creatures footsteps well even in the dark, and are thus immune to being [Surprised](../../Game%20Procedures/Conditions/Surprised.md) by any creature that makes noise.

 ## Old Age